Blood Bath: Plot

 Max wants to make up with Daisy but cannot find her anywhere.
 After recognizing her as the model in Sordi's painting of her, which is now on display at a local beatnik cafe, he goes to see her sister, Donna.
-Donna tells Max she hasn't seen Daisy for days, and is concerned about the recent rash of disappearances.
+Donna tells Max she has not seen Daisy for days, and is concerned about the recent rash of disappearances.
 She reads Max the legend of Sordi's 15th-century ancestor Erno, a painter condemned to be burned at the stake for capturing his subjects' souls on canvas and being a vampire.
 Unable to convince Max that Antonio Sordi might also be a vampire, she confronts the artist at his studio and asks him if he has seen Daisy.
 He angrily brushes her off.
 That night, he later follows her through the streets and murders her as she tries to escape from him on a carousel.

 The "human" Sordi is in love with Dorian, an avant-garde ballerina, Daisy's former roommate and a lookalike for both Donna and a former love, Meliza, the loss of whom may have driven him mad.
 At first he tries to protect her from his vampiric tendencies, warning her his studio is a cheerless place and at one point breaking a date with her to spend time gaining control of himself after murdering Daisy.
 But one day at the beach, she reveals her attraction to him and asks him to make love to her.
 He tries, but panics and runs away.
 As Dorian leaves the beach, she then is approached by the vampiric Sordi, who chases her back to town, where she is rescued by Max and two of his beatnik friends.
-They pursue the vampire while Dorian, shaken, and unaware the vampire is really Sordi, proceeds to the bell tower to try to get understanding why he fled from her.
+They pursue the vampire while Dorian, shaken, and unaware the vampire is really Sordi, proceeds to the bell tower to find out why he fled from her.